APonce911/jekyll-mywebsite/_posts/2019-04-07-packages-and-imports-scala-for-the-impatient.md

       import java.util.{HashMap => JavaHashMap}
     </code></pre>

-  Renaming is important when you use classes with the same name from different packages, or to abreviate a name.(Ex: javal.util.Date & java.sql.Date)
+  Renaming is important when you use classes with the same name from different packages, or to abbreviate a name.
+(Ex: javal.util.Date & java.sql.Date)

-  The alternative to renaming is to use fully qualified name (package.Class) inside the code, but it's verbose.
+  The alternative to renaming is to use fully qualified names (package.Class) inside the code, but it's verbose.

 <h3>Implicit Imports</h3>